Why are newborn sessions so expensive?

 - We’ve talked about wardrobe for parents and siblings, which you have access to my client closet for.

 - We’ve planned the colors and any relevant props for your session ahead of time.
+I’ve crafted a session design questionnaire to target all of your needs and design your session.

 - I often purchase things specific to your session, based on what you want to achieve.